 Setting Action Execution Priority

-You can modify the execution priority of actions in a running job, when they are in the Wait, Pause, or Running states.
-You cannot set an action priority for a completed action.
-To change the priority of an action that has not completed, do the following:
+You can modify the execution priority of actions in a running job, when they are in the Wait, Pause, Failed or Running states.
+You cannot set an action priority for a completed action in the Success state.